Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mariners

-He had a hitless performance in his previous game (0-for-4) against the Mariners.
+He had a hitless showing in his most recent game (0-for-4) against the Mariners.

 Lourdes Gurriel Jr. Game Info & Props vs. the Mariners